 Upper elementary students in grades 5 to 8 pursue their studies using the International Baccalaureate Middle Years Program (IB MYP).
-Wheatley is an authroized IB World School, and was granted full IB status in spring 2010.
+Wheatley is an authorized IB World School, and was granted full IB status in spring 2010.
 The school was fully reaccredited in 2014.

 The Middle Years Program (MYP) is based on the premise that education can foster understanding among young people around the world, enabling future generations to live more peacefully and productively than we do today.
 Intercultural awareness is central in the MYP.

-These themes are designed to make students increasingly aware of the authentic connections between the subject content and the real world.
+These global contexts are designed to make students increasingly aware of the authentic connections between the subject content and the real world.
 They are intended to help students develop an understanding of broader and more complex global issues.